Ephesians 4:22-24

 “To put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness.”

 This past Sunday I gave a sermon on the importance of authenticity in a Christian’s life.
 There are many reasons why we should be authentic and to list them all would take a book.
-The one I spent the most time on was it gives legitimacy to the gospel message.
+The one I spent the most time on was that it gives legitimacy to the gospel message.

 As the New Year begins, it’s natural to reflect on resolutions and goals—dreams of becoming a better version of ourselves.
 Yet, how often do those resolutions fade as January gives way to February?
 True and lasting change can’t come from our own strength or efforts; it must come from within, through the transforming power of Christ.